All you need to know about the Premier 15s

 Key signing - Clara Nielson

-Hooker Clara Nielson signed for Exeter from Bristol Bears, who she played for for nine years and was her only senior club.
+Hooker Clara Nielson signed for Exeter from Bristol Bears, where she played for nine years as her only previous senior club.

 The player is dependable at set-piece and a good leadership voice in a squad.